groovycode-xyz/taschengeld/requirements/PRD.md

 ### **16.2 Backend Integration**

 - **Next.js API Routes:** Develop backend functionalities within the Next.js framework for seamless integration.
-- **Prisma ORM with PostgreSQL:** Manage database interactions and ensure data integrity.
+- **PostgreSQL:** Use as the primary database for storing all application data.
-- **NextAuth.js & JWT:** Implement secure authentication mechanisms and role-based access control.
+- **Prisma ORM:** Utilize for database schema management, migrations, and querying.

 ### **16.3 Deployment Integration**